ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 a means to an end, not an end in itself.
 Executives follow the latest news and trends, closely, and decide their next major technical stack overhaul based on what they saw.
-Most software companies, ironically, do not have what they call the «hacker» culture.
+Most software companies, ironically, do not have what they call the _hacker_ culture.
 Hacker in this sense refers to the original meaning in the MIT AI Lab—A person who enjoys exploring the details of programmable systems and how to stretch their capabilities, as opposed to most users, who prefer to learn only the minimum necessary.
 What is present nowadays are depressed employees